 A herniated or slipped disc is a spinal condition related to the vertebral column’s rubbery discs.
 It arises when the cushioned nucleus gets pushed out from the spine’s annulus.
 Sometimes, it shows no symptoms.
 But when a nerve gets compressed, it can lead to immense pain.

 Herniated discs usually result in leg pain.
 However, the region for pain depends on which nerve has been compressed between the slipped disc.
-Pain management specialists usually conduct an MRI before administering treatment using acupuncture, physical therapy, epidural spine injections, etc.
+Pain management specialists usually conduct an MRI before administering treatment using acupuncture, physical therapy, epidural spine injections, etc. In addition to techniques like pain management, there are also surgeries that can be performed by neurosurgeons like dr timothy steel to treat herniated discs.
+And mostly, this surgery they do is a relatively quick procedure to undergo.

 Scoliosis is a spinal disorder in which the spine’s curvature becomes abnormal.
 The actual cause behind it is unknown, but birth defects, genetic conditions, or neurological disorders may be some of them.